-- (1) A new noise impact assessment must be filed as part of a time extension request, if construction has not begun prior to the expiry date of the approval and one or more of the following conditions is satisfied: - (a) The licensee is proposing major amendments to the approved facility; - (b)(a) The most affected dwellingnoise receptor(s) have changed (e.g., construction of a new dwelling); or - (c)(b) There are new energy-related facilities that may influence sound levelscompliance at dwellings located within 1.5 kilometres (km) of the proposed facility boundarynoise receptor(s). - (2) If a new noise impact assessment is not included in a time extension request, the applicant must confirm that the most affected noise receptor(s) have not changed and there are no new energy-related facilities that may influence sound levels at noise receptors. - (2) A new noise impact assessment must include adjacent energy-related facilities that may influence cumulative sound levels at dwellings located within 1.5 km of the proposed facility boundary. - (3) The new noise impact assessment must predict noise compliance with the permissible sound levels at the most affected dwelling(s) located within 1.5 km of the proposed facility boundary.
+- (1) A new noise impact assessment must be filed as part of a time extension request, if construction has not begun prior to the expiry date of the approval and one or more of the following conditions is satisfied: - (a) The licensee is proposing major amendments to the approved facility; - (b) The most affected dwelling(s) have changed; or - (c) There are new energy-related facilities that may influence sound levels at dwellings located within 1.5 kilometres (km) of the proposed facility boundary. - (2) A new noise impact assessment must include adjacent energy-related facilities that may influence cumulative sound levels at dwellings located within 1.5 km of the proposed facility boundary. - (3) The new noise impact assessment must predict noise compliance with the permissible sound levels at the most affected dwelling(s) located within 1.5 km of the proposed facility boundary.